COSSAS/SOARCA/docs/content/en/docs/release-notes/_index.md

 ## V1.0
 ----

-Finally, the first release of alpha release of SOARCA is here!
-In the first release we put an emphasis on laying the inital foundation and design of SOARCA to enable proof-of-concept demonstrations.
-With release
+Finally, the first release of the alpha release of SOARCA is here!
+In the first release, we emphasize laying the initial foundation and design of SOARCA to enable proof-of-concept demonstrations.
+Included in this release:

 - Execution of CACAO action steps via:
     - SSH